 "Probably," Wrex said.
 "Anderson and Hackett sent me this message, that seems to be the general impression that they got from.
-Oh, and they also said that they would really appreciate it if I didn't make too much of a stink about this, and that they would try and make sure that Shepard isn't charged, though they may have to discipline her on their end to make the Council happy.
-So in other words, they're telling me to shut up and be a goody little boy."
+Oh, and they also said that they would really appreciate it if I didn't make too much of a stink about this and that they would try and make sure that Shepard isn't charged, though they may have to discipline her on their end to make the Council happy.
+So in other words, they're telling me to shut up and be a good little boy."
 He sighed.
 "I was starting to like the Coalition's leadership.
 I guess I should keep all my love for Marcus, the only major military leader in the galaxy more infertile than I am."
 Ashley didn't laugh this time.

 "You will help her, won't you?"
 Liara asked, sounding more than a little nervous.

 Wrex looked honestly offended at the question.
-"I think I can be bothered to help the sister of the man who died helping to curing my species of the biological that had been driving them down a slow path to extinction.
+"I think I can be bothered to help the sister of the man who died helping cure my species of the biological that had been driving them down a slow path to extinction.
 Doubly so considering it was her idea in the first place."
 Liara gave an apologetic nod, but Wrex waved it off, evidently able to figure out what she was about to say.
 "Don't apologize, we've got bigger stuff to worry about.
 I'll do what I can on my end, you may want to get in contact with your mother and see if she can pull any strings from your end."